UN wants cash and commitments to rescue stalled development goals | Science-Environment

 * Leaders meant to commit to cut poverty, inequality by 2027

-By David Sherfinski NEW YORK, Sept 18 (Thomson Reuters Foundation) - World leaders will seek this week to salvage stalled global targets to fight issues such as hunger, poverty and climate change that have been knocked off course in recent years by the COVID pandemic and economic headwinds.
+NEW YORK, Sept 18 (Thomson Reuters Foundation) - World leaders are this week seeking to salvage stalled global targets to fight issues such as hunger, poverty and climate change that have been knocked off course in recent years by the COVID pandemic and economic headwinds.
+Roughly halfway to the 2030 deadline to meet the U.N.'s Sustainable Development Goals (SDGs) - agreed as a development yardstick in 2015 - only 15% of the targets are on track, raising the stakes for a two-day SDG Summit that started Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)